-Though most of the LACWU water supply is from groundwater, there are two sources of surface water supply:
+Though most of the County's water supply is from groundwater, there are two sources of surface water supply:

 - The Los Alamos Canyon reservoir has provided non-potable water supplies to schools, parks, and a golf course.
 The reservoir filled with debris following the 2000 Cerro Grande Fire, and the area was further impacted by the 2011 Los Conchas fire and subsequent flooding.
 The debris was cleared and reservoir repair and reconstruction was completed in the spring of 2013, but a flood in September 2013 filled the reservoir with silt again.
-The reservoir has been dredged and the LACWU plans to install a new pipeline from the reservoir into town in order to connect to the existing non-potable infrastructure (Meyers, 2016). - LACWU has the potential to use Rio Grande surface water from the San Juan-Chama Project in the future, though a diversion structure has not yet been constructed.
-Bringing the San Juan-Chama Project water online would diversify the water supply geographically and also in terms of water rights, helping the LACWU to mitigate any future effects due to contamination of existing wells and/or climate change.
-Details of the proposed San Juan-Chama Project and LACWU water rights are discussed in Section 4.
+The reservoir has been dredged and the DPU plans to install a new pipeline from the reservoir into town in order to connect to the existing non-potable infrastructure (Meyers, 2016). - The County has the potential to use Rio Grande surface water from the San Juan-Chama Project in the future, though a diversion structure has not yet been constructed.
+Bringing the San Juan-Chama Project water online would diversify the water supply geographically and also in terms of water rights (using surface water rights from the Colorado River Basin in addition to native groundwater from the Rio Grande Basin), helping the County to mitigate any future effects due to contamination of existing wells and/or climate change.
+Details of a potential San Juan-Chama Project diversion and County water rights are discussed in Section 4.

-Since surface water supplies only non-potable supplies to LACWU, surface water contamination is not a primary issue for drinking water quality.
+Since surface water currently supplies only non-potable supplies, surface water contamination is not a primary issue for drinking water quality.
 However, careful management of stormwater runoff, particularly in areas impacted by fire, is an important water resource management issue for Los Alamos County, as discussed in Section 7.
 Surface water quality will become more of an issue if and when a project to use San Juan-Chama Project water comes online.